 What are the disadvantages of blended learning?

-If you expect young children to do all their homework and prepare lessons on their computer at home, it might not work as expected.
-Employees who are used to work with their hands may also not like sitting in front a screen for too long.
-So, it's important to take these things into consideration when preparing your learning methods and materials.
+Employees who are used to working with their hands might also dislike sitting in front of a screen for too long.
+As you can imagine, it's essential to consider these things when you prepare your learning methods and materials.

-It's hard to resist the temptation of looking up things on the web while learning from a computer or smartphone .
+Plagiarism is a well-known issue in the e-learning world.
+It might be hard for online learners to resist the temptation of looking up things on the web while learning from a computer or smartphone .